xtuml/bridgepoint/doc-bridgepoint/notes/10161_deadlock/10161_deadlock.int.md

 ...
 </pre>

-The above code references MaslDocumentProvider.java:242 which is in the operation MaslDocumentProvider.java::doSaveDocument().
+The above stack dump references MaslDocumentProvider.java:242 which is in the operation MaslDocumentProvider.java::doSaveDocument().
 The arrow below shows line 242.
 <pre>
         Display _default = Display.getDefault();